-The 32-credit individually-designed curriculum provides students with a rigorous graduate education in biomedical engineering.
+The 32 credit individually-designed curriculum provides students with a rigorous graduate education in biomedical engineering.
 Professional-level project experience prepares students for careers in the medical device field.
 Students in the MEng degree program develop deep technical skills through advanced biomedical engineering courses and are exposed to issues related to product development, intellectual property and commercialization.
-In addition, students complete a practicum, a program requirement fulfilled through our Advanced Biomedical Design and Development course (BE 695), which engages students with the clinical community to identify and develop novel engineering solutions to medical problems.
+In addition, students complete a practicum, a program requirement fulfilled through our Advanced Biomedical Design and Development course, which engages students with the clinical community to identify and develop novel engineering solutions to medical problems.

 Areas of Research: Biomechanics and Mechanobiology, Molecular, Cellular and Tissue Engineering, Neural Engineering, Synthetic and Systems Bioengineering, Biomaterials, Biomedical Imaging, Computational Modeling and Data Sciences, Nanotechnology and Sensing

 - BE 694: Biomedical and Clinical Needs Finding

 - BE 695: Advanced Biomedical Design and Development (satisfies the practicum requirement)

 The MEng program in Biomedical Engineering provides students with both a technical education and the skills and knowledge they need to plan and execute a career strategy resulting in the professional placement of their choice.
 Professional development is an important co-curricular feature of our program.
 Faculty, alumni and current students share networking references and mentoring to provide advice and assistance to meet each student’s career goals.
 Our graduates are employed by leading companies in the medical device and healthcare fields, including:

 The flexible Master of Engineering program can be completed in as little as one year of full-time study, but part-time options are also available.

 Students interested in additional practical experience may add the optional “with Engineering Practice” designation to their degree by completing an approved internship in their field of study.
 Learn more.